SanojPunchihewa/f5n/README.md

 wget "https://github.com/SanojPunchihewa/f5n/releases/download/$VERSION/mobilegenomics-f5n-v$VERSION-$ARCHITECTURE-release.apk"
 ```

 Signature keys of builds are different.
-Before you switch the installation source, you will have to uninstall the f5n application.
+Before you switch the installation source, you will have to uninstall the existing Genopo application.

 ### Demo